nightsha-de/npm-vwconnectapi/README.md

 Login credentials.
 Pin is not needed for the ID connect, but probably for other car types.

 #### vwConn.setConfig(type)
-Set the login type. "id" for the ID series.
-Other possible values "vw", "skoda", "seat", "audi", "vwv2" and "go".
+Set the config type. "id" for the ID series.
+Other possible values "vw", "skoda", "skodae", "seat", "audi", "vwv2" and "go".

 #### vwConn.setLogLevel(logLevel)
 Set/change the log level to "DEBUG", "INFO" or "ERROR" (default).